ClimateVoice/gifmaker/README.md

 python3 create_gif.py
 ```

-Now you have a gif that you can use for your Facebook profile picture, like the one below.
+Now you have a gif like the one below.

 ![](https://github.com/ClimateVoice/gifmaker/blob/master/Gif-2020-43-07-16-43-07.gif?raw=true)